-Unlike those of you reading this, I didn’t attend University.
+I didn’t attend University.
 I went to college to study Fashion Retail, but after a year I was offered a job at a Fashion PR agency in Central London and decided to go and ‘live my best life’ surrounded by some of the most beautiful people in the world.

 It turns out that drinking responsibly isn’t something that is advertised in the PR industry and instead, peer pressure to drink all of the alcohol in the name of fashion, is.
 Combine that with the fact it was free, I was impressionable, and still fighting some personal demons to do with my sexuality, and you have a recipe for disaster.
 This meant that from the get-go, my relationship with alcohol wasn’t exactly healthy.

 So, when Club Soda contacted me to be a part of their #BeRebelAF campaign I jumped at the chance because opening up conversations about alcohol are really important to me; especially within generations below mine.

 I’m really excited to be taking part because I think it’s really important to make sure people are informed, from as early as possible, about the pitfalls of regular drinking.
 To keep this light-hearted (because it is Freshers’ week after all) I wanted to do that in the form of making you aware of a few of the types of drinker you are likely to encounter whilst on your travels over the next few years, so you can be fully equipped to avoid the ones who might lead you astray.